wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 ## Create an Amazon S3 bucket

 - Sign in to the AWS Management Console and open the [Amazon S3 console](https://console.aws.amazon.com/s3/.) .
-- Choose Create bucket, Next Enter Bucket Name and Select the region for the bucket.
+- Choose Create bucket, Next Enter Bucket Name, and Select the region for the bucket.
 - In Bucket settings for Block Public Access, choose the Block Public Access settings that you want to apply to the bucket.
 - Go to bucket properties, enable static website hosting.
 [![static website enable](/learn/assets/wme-setup/s3-static-website-enable.png)](/learn/assets/wme-setup/s3-static-website-enable.png)

-- If the web application loaded in one domain and the frontend code in s3 loaded with a different CDN domain, then the end user will receive error No 'Access-Control-Allow-Origin' header is present on the requested resource.
-So to selectively allow cross-origin access to your Amazon S3 resources add CORS rules in the bucket permission section.
+- If the web application loaded in one domain and the frontend code in s3 loaded with a different CDN domain, then the end-user will receive error No 'Access-Control-Allow-Origin' header which is present on the requested resource.
+So, to selectively allow cross-origin access to your Amazon S3 resources, add CORS rules in the bucket permission section.
 If website content requires CORS, then add rules in the bucket permission section.
-For more details visit [aws s3 cors](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html)
+For more details, visit [aws s3 cors](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html).

 ```json
 CORS example